Wynnum State High School Block A: Heritage listing

 The place is important because of its aesthetic significance.

 Through its elegant external and internal composition of formal and decorative elements, substantial size, face brick exterior and high quality materials, early timber joinery and decorative metal work, the intact suburban brick school building at Wynnum State High School has aesthetic significance due to its expressive attributes, by which the Department of Public Works (DPW) sought to convey the concepts of progress and permanence.

-The building's assertive massing, classically-influenced and symmetrical design, elegant composition and impressive portico featuring giant-order columns contribute to its beautiful attributes.
+The building's classically-influenced symmetrical design and impressive portico featuring giant-order columns contribute to its beautiful attributes.
 Standing in an open setting overlooking Wynnum Memorial Park and framed by mature trees, it is an attractive feature of the area.
 Views to and from the building are an important aspect of its aesthetic significance.

 The WWI Memorial Avenue of hoop pine trees (Araucaria cunninghamii), running from Peel Street through the grounds of Wynnum State High School to the Wynnum Memorial Park, is a landmark in the streetscapes of Peranga, Peel and Buderim Streets and visible from high ground in the vicinity.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Schools have always played an important part in Queensland communities.
 They typically retain significant and enduring connections with former pupils, parents, and teachers; provide a venue for social interaction and volunteer work; and are a source of pride, symbolising local progress and aspirations.

 Wynnum State High School has a strong and ongoing association with its large surrounding district.
 Established in 1942, generations of pupils have been taught there.
 The place is important for its contribution to the educational development of the community and is a prominent community focal point and gathering place for social and commemorative events with widespread community support.

-The Memorial Avenue has an enduring and special relationship with the community as a memorial since 1919 to those from the district who served in WWI.
+The Memorial Avenue is endured by the community as a memorial since 1919 to those from the district who served in WWI.